 Individuals who exhibit COVID-19 symptoms or who test positive for COVID-19, whether vaccinated or not, should isolate, contact their health care provider, follow their health care provider’s instructions, and notify their supervisor.
 The university requires all individuals who test positive for COVID-19 to isolate for 10 days.
 For more information, visit the Isolation and Quarantine page on Yale’s COVID-19 website.

 Yes.
 All faculty, staff, students, and postdoctoral and postgraduate trainees are required to be fully vaccinated or have an exemption before returning to campus.
-Review President Peter Salovey and Provost Scott Strobel’s announcement, distributed on May 14, for further guidance.
+Review President Peter Salovey and Provost Scott Strobel’s announcement, distributed on May 14, as well as the New Masking and Distancing Requirements for July announcement, sent on June 29, for further guidance.

 As shared in the Return to Campus Update, sent on May 19, child and eldercare support has been expanded.
 Additionally, leaders are encouraged “to be flexible in developing transitional work arrangements for staff who will be providing care for children or other dependents during the summer and at the start of the academic year.”